howardlhw/Mousehunt/README.md

 }
 ```

-The following options are recommended:
+The following choices of bait and charma are available:
 Cheese Options (bait)

 -   brie_string_cheese